Commands

 jackin prune instances

-Removes on-disk state and index entries for instances in terminal statuses:
+Removes on-disk state and index entries for instances in terminal statuses.
+Pass --all to also stop and remove running or recoverable instances.

-Instances that cannot be pruned because Docker resources are still present are listed with a suggestion to use jackin eject <selector> --purge instead.
+Instances that cannot be pruned because Docker resources are still present (and --all was not passed) are listed with a suggestion to use jackin eject <selector> --purge instead.

 OptionDescription